 There are tons of different platforms out there to sell and distribute your music, and they range in price and offerings.
 So how do you know which one to pick?

-You'll want to think about what you truly need right now, and what you might need in the future.
-There are a couple one stop shops that might serve all your needs.
+Think about what you truly need right now, and what you might need in the future.
+There are a couple one-stop shops that might serve all your needs.

 A note on Spotify: you will NOT MAKE MONEY on Spotify.
 It takes so many streams for you to start bringing in money that it's just not worth it to focus on this platform as a money making strategy.
 However, it is important for growing your audience--just understand where that platform sits in your overall strategy: good for growth, but not a revenue stream.